Renaissance Recipes

 If you are thinking about attending a LARP and are in need of a costume or armor, make sure to visit our site to see all of the fun options we have available.

-This recipe brought to us from the good folks at Medieval Recipes.
-If you are planning on a Renaissance themed dinner, then this Cherry Torte can be an excellent desert compliment to the meal.
+If you are planning on a Renaissance themed dinner, then these Baked Pears can be an excellent desert compliment to the meal.
 For added ambiance, consider serving the dish as an authentically as possible while wearing this Tavern Keep Clothing.

 Enjoy!